This is the "real-world" companion article to Breast Insignia - Regulations, which is written "in-universe" and strongly recommended as a first read.

 Fittingly, the border guard uniforms bear resemblance to Starfleet uniforms in much the same way that modern-day police and guard uniforms share certain design elements with military uniforms, yet generally have their displays of rank more muted.

-Although the overall authority at the Outpost on Cestus III was Commodore Travers (who we assume was a Starfleet Commodore but never actually seen on-screen), this does not in any way detract from the idea of an Outpost being staffed with frontier guard.
-We know from episodes such as “Bread and Circuses” [2x14] that even those who got dropped from Starfleet Academy could still have productive careers in the Merchant service.
-It is difficult to believe that other officers complete years of rigorous training graduating from the Academy for the purpose of sitting on a remote outpost watching the border.
+Although the overall authority at the Outpost on Cestus III was Commodore Travers (who we assume was a Starfleet officer but never actually see on-screen), this does not in any way detract from the idea of an Outpost being staffed with frontier guard.
+We also know from episodes such as “Bread and Circuses” [2x14] that even those who got dropped from Starfleet Academy could still have productive careers in the Merchant service.
+It is difficult to believe that other officers successfully complete years of rigorous training and graduate from the Academy for the purpose of sitting on a remote outpost watching the border.

 The existence of these uniforms necessitated their analysis here for completeness.
 However, they were omitted from the Breast Insignia - Regulations document, and don't affect the correctness of its contents.

 The Memo has unfortunately been met with anger and rejection by a portion STAR TREK fans who were particularly enamoured with the one-emblem-per-ship idea, yet the clarity of its message does not leave much room for argument.

 However, the purpose of this and its component 'regulations' article is not to decry adherents of that system — but rather to help educate fans about the original intentions of the producers of TOS, and demonstrate that a logical self-consistent insignia system can be authored from them.

 Due to the fact that subsequent STAR TREK productions also made the "one emblem per Starship" assumption and based their canon upon it, we now arrive at a situation where there are in fact two concurrent canon insignia systems pertaining to the era of The Original Series.
 In being able to choose according to one's preference, fandom has lost little and gained a great deal.